SondreHusevold/ProffExtractor/README.md

 Changes to Proff.no or Brønnøysundregisteret might break the script and it would need to be changed to work again.

 I am not updating this script.
 Thus you are on your own if the script breaks.

-## DISCLAIMER: This script is made purely for educational purposes and you are solemnly responsible for your use of this python script.

-Warning: Systematically copying information from Proff.no is not allowed according to Norwegian copyright law unless you have written permission from Proff A/S. Use at your own risk.